eradiate/eradiate/docs/rst/contributing.rst

 .. code-block:: bash

-    pytest tests -m "regression" --artefact_dir <a directory of your choice>
+    pytest tests -m "regression" --artefact-dir <a directory of your choice>

 The ``artefact_dir`` parameter defines the output directory in which the results and plots will be placed.
 If the directory does not exist, it will be created.